N$\text{A}^\text{2}$Q: Neural Attention Additive Model for Interpretable Multi-Agent Q-Learning: Related work

 \section{Related work}

 \textbf{Value Decomposition in MARL.} Since the joint action space grows exponentially in proportion to the number of participating agents~\cite{yang2018mean}, the centralized training and decentralized execution (CTDE)~\cite{oliehoek2008optimal} paradigm is proposed to relieve this issue and become a mainstream framework in MARL.
 One of the crucial challenges in CTDE is credit assignment, which aims to infer how much each agent contributes to the overall success.
 Under the CTDE framework, VDN~\cite{sunehag2017value} assumes that any joint action-value function can be decomposed into a linear summation of individual value functions.
 Nevertheless, this equivalent factorization limits the credit assignment of the global Q-value.
 To mitigate this issue, some implicit credit assignment methods, e.g., QMIX~\cite{son2019qtran} and QTRAN~\cite{wang2020qplex}, represent the joint value function into a richer family for value decomposition with complex nonlinear transformation function.
-Further, Weighted QMIX~\cite{rashid2020weighted} proposes a weighted projection to decompose the joint action-value function, and QPD~\cite{yang2020q} utilizes the integrated gradient along trajectory paths to calculate credits.
-However, these methods neglect causal explanations in value decomposition, which may be unreasonable since suboptimal actions lack an explicit reasoning mechanism.
+Further, Weighted QMIX~\cite{rashid2020weighted} proposes a weighted projection to decompose the joint action-value function, and PMIC~\cite{PMIC} utilizes more effective mutual information to collaborate better.
+However, these methods neglect causal explanations in credit assignment, which may be unreasonable since suboptimal actions lack an explicit reasoning mechanism.
 They entangle the interactions at temporal hidden layers for credit assignment.
-Thus, recent works~\cite{wang2021shaq, li2021shapley} apply the Shapley theory to trustworthily for inferring the credits, where fairness is achieved by considering the incremental marginal contribution of one of the agents.
+Thus, recent works~\cite{wang2021shaq, li2021shapley} apply the Shapley theory to trustworthiness for inferring the credits, where fairness is achieved by considering the incremental marginal contribution of one of the agents.
 These methods fail to interpret the impact of agent observation on decision-making or explicitly present how they cooperate with each other.
 Whereas glass-box models in MARL, e.g., mixture soft decision trees~\cite{liu2022mixrts} and visual perception~\cite{blumenkamp2021emergence}, do not achieve exciting performance.
 To resolve these problems, we propose a novel interpretable value decomposition method in this paper.